aws-samples/the-aws-step-functions-workshop/content/module-12/step-6/index.en.md

    ![No throttles](/static/img/module-12/x-ray-no-throttles.png)

-If you check the CloudWatch metrics for the Step Functions execution, you will see that the ExecutionsFailed has dropped to 0.
+If you check the CloudWatch metrics for the Step Functions executions, you will see that the ExecutionsFailed has dropped to 0.

    ![Zero Failed executions](/static/img/module-12/cw-states-execution-metrics-0.png)